Pressio/pressio/docs/pages/tutorials/tutorial3.md

 A full-order model that can be used to solve the SWEs is located in the packages/apps section of the Pressio repo (see [here](https://github.com/Pressio/pressio/tree/swe2d/packages/apps/src/swe2d) ).
 The full-order model employs a first-order finite volume discretization with the Rusanov flux scheme at the cell interfaces.

 The first step in our analysis is to run the full-order model for training parameter instances.
 To do this, we can write the driver file *run_fom_for_training_params.cc*.
 This file couples Pressio to the application, and uses Pressio's time marching schemes to solve the model.
-See [here](./md_pages_tutorials_tutorial3_fom.html) for a step-by-step walkthrough of constructing this driver file.
+See [here](./md_pages_tutorials_tutorial3_fom.html) for a step-by-step walk through of constructing this driver file.
 In summary, the driver file executes the full-order model for 9 parameter instances on the grid @f$\mu_1 \times \mu_3 = [3,6,9]\times [0.05,0.15,0.25]@f$, and saves the solutions to file.

 To run the driver file, move to the offline_phase directory and run the script:
 ```bash
 cd $SWE2D_DIR/offline_phase
 ./run_fom_for_training_params
 ```
 This will take some time to run, approximately 30 minutes.
-If succesful, a series of *solution#.bin* files should have been written.
+If successful, a series of *solution#.bin* files should have been written.
 These solution files contain the FOM solutions at every time step for each of the nine training parameter instances.
 To view the results of one sample simulation, we can go to the supporting_python_scripts directory and run the *viewSolutionAndMakePlots.py* script
 ```bash
 cd $SWE2D_DIR/offline_phase/supporting_python_scripts
 python viewSolutionAndMakePlots.py